ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 1. Create a .yaml file to represent a VPG.
-	In the following example the VPG webApp1:
+	The following example shows VPG webApp1 configured as follows:

-   -	Is configured to self replicate to its source cluster.
+	- VPG webApp1 will self-replicate to its source cluster.
-   -	Will use the storage class goldSC.
+	- VPG webApp1 Will use the storage class goldSC.
-   -	SLA is 12 hours of history.
+	- VPG webApp1's SLA is 12 hours of history.
-   -	The Journal can expand up to 160 GB to meet the history requirement.
+	- VPG webApp1's journal can expand up to 160 GB to meet the history requirement..

 <span class="Note">Note:	It is not mandatory to configure the Journal disk size (JournalDiskSizeInGb) and history (JournalHistoryInHours); they have default values of 2 GB and 8 hours respectively.</span>